B Media & Communication (UTS), MA Research (UTS), PhD (UNSW)

 Jodi's research and teaching have been recognised through the following awards:

 I am currently leading a project to develop resources for dementia friendly screenings for cinemas and other screening contexts.
 Project collaborators include Dr Fincina Hopgood, University of New England, and Karina Libbey, Manager Public Engagement, National Film and Sound Archive.
-Our first Dementia Friendly Screening takes place in Canberra in October 2022 and has been supported by the ACT Government.
+Our first Dementia Friendly Screening took place in Canberra in October 2022 (the ACT's first dementia friendly screening) and received funding support from the ACT Government.
 Research for this project has been supported by an ADA Research Fellowship.

 I am also currently researching the ways that the shift to online screenings in film and screen studies courses shapes curriculum, film engagement, and student experience.